Research

 Malaria control programmes now have access to more data than ever, but the scale and complexity of integrating diverse streams often exceeds local analytical capacity.
 The MalarAI AutoML pipeline continuously processes and harmonises case surveillance, human mobility, parasite genomics, climate, environmental, and point-of-interest data to identify transmission risks, classify micro-sources and sinks, and generate actionable intervention guidance in near real-time.

 The pipeline uses an ensemble of modelling approaches including gradient-boosted trees, random forests, neural networks, and spatiotemporal Bayesian models with automated hyperparameter tuning and continuous updating.
-Outputs include a web-based risk dashboard, short-term case forecasts, importation risk estimates by entry point, and automated daily briefings for ZAMEP staff.
-The system is designed for local ownership: modular, maintainable, and not dependent on external expertise.
+Outputs include a web-based risk dashboard, short-term case forecasts, importation risk estimates by entry point, and automated briefings for programme staff.
+The system is designed for local ownership: modular, maintainable, and not dependent on external expertise to operate.